 Writing Fellows meet one-on-one with students in single appointments, every other week, or on a weekly basis, based on the student's need and the Fellow's availability.
 While Fellows may not be able to provide feedback on the paper's content from an expert level within the student's specific field of study, each session is designed to give all students the feedback they need about the general readability of the writing, while providing support in the areas of structure, organization, development, and other important rhetorical aspects.
 A session can take place at any stage of the process, from brainstorming and prewriting to polishing a final draft or revising based on instructor feedback.

-As a part of our writing support services for the international student community, L2, and ESL students, CWS's Peer-Review Editing Services Manager (PRESM) provides technical and grammatical feedback on papers and assignments at the final stages of the writing process.
+As a part of our writing support services for the international student community, L2, and ESL students, the CWS's Editing and Publication Manager provides technical and grammatical feedback on papers and assignments at the final stages of the writing process.
 Distinct from the CWS's writing consultation services (which focus on synchronous one-on-one collaboration), the Peer-Review Editing Service focuses on sentence-level feedback utilizing MS Word's Track Changes function.
 Students also receive general feedback, encouragement, and suggestions for overall writing improvement.

 The Center for Writing and Scholarship offers a series of Academic Foundations courses that are available for enrollment to all students.
 These for-credit courses provide tools and strategies to assist students in exploring and refining their academic processes.
 Courses emphasize key areas of scholarly practice that include academic writing, composition and communication, research methodology, and pedagogy.
 Classes will engage learners using the progressive, whole-person perspectives valued and emphasized as part of the heritage of CIIS, while emphasizing critical thinking, self-reflection, and positionality.